How To Start A Cleaning Business In 9 Steps

 What it does take, though, is the will to stay organized.
 Keeping track of appointment times, locations, specific tasks for each job, necessary supplies, and everything else can be a full-time job in itself.

-Inch is a suite of process and workforce management tools that simplify every aspect of the way your cleaning business operates.
+Inch is a suite of process and workforce management tools that can simplify every aspect of the way your cleaning business operates.
+With Inch, you and your team can perform a wide variety of tasks from any smartphone, tablet, laptop, or desktop, including:

 • Working from a shared task list